US tourists stranded abroad don't know when they'll return - KVIA

 “I think everyone has been shocked at the lack of communication from the U.S.,” Scruggs said.

-On Friday morning, hope came in an email from the office of U.S. Rep. Jim Cooper, a Republican from Tennessee, who the couple had contacted for help.
+On Friday morning, hope came in an email from the office of U.S. Rep. Jim Cooper, a Democrat from Tennessee, who the couple had contacted for help.

 “I just received word that United (Airlines) charter flights are beginning and are going to head to Lima,” wrote Bess McWherter, who works in Cooper’s office.
 “The guidance I’ve received from State (Department) is that you should continuously monitor the Embassy’s website for information they post on flights.
 I will try to get more specific info.”